 - React: React is actually a front-end library, but many developers consider it to be a framework, that’s why React is compared in that context.
 It has a component-based architecture, which means the user can create independent microsystems and also encapsulate individual pieces of larger components.

-- Backbone: Backbone is mainly used to develop single-page applications and can use with the tools like handlebars, Chaplin, Thorax, and Marionette.
+- Backbone: Backbone is mainly used to develop single-page applications and can be used with the tools like handlebars, Chaplin, Thorax, and Marionette.
 Its framework is based on the MVC architecture which provides a seamless connection synchronization between the front-end and back-end.
-However, it doesn’t provide readymade structures to create the applications.
+However, it doesn’t provide ready-made structures to create the applications.

-In this blog on Web Development for beginners, you have briefly learned about what Web Development is and who Web Developers are.
-Further, you have come across the numerous skills that you need to acquire to become a professional in this field.
-With our Web Development training, you will master these skills and more and will also receive an industry-recognized course completion certification from us.
+In this Web Development Tutorial, we have briefly learned about what web development is and who web developers are.
+We have also discussed a number of web developer skills that you need to acquire to become a professional in this field.
+With our web development training, you will be able to easily master these skills.
+You will also receive an industry-recognized course completion certification from us.

-Reach out to us on our Web Technology Community and get a resolution to all your Web Development-related queries!
+Reach out to us on our Web Technology Community and get a resolution to all your queries related to Web Development!